glhrmfrts/rgb/README.md

 ## Bugs
 The game is not complete, so there are bugs.
-The most notable one is the physics in level 9 where you are supposed to repeatedly gain impulse from the **ImpulseBlock** but it is not working right now :p.
-I plan to switch to a physics engine in the near future, but if you have any ideas and/or want to contribute, just send a pull request.
+The most notable one is the physics in level 9 where you are supposed to repeatedly gain impulse from the **ImpulseBlock** but it is not working right now :p. ~~I plan to switch to a physics engine in the near future, but if you have any ideas and/or want to contribute, just send a pull request.~~ I plan to re-build this game from scratch using other programming language and OpenGL.